People are impatient.

 Holiday deals are a great way for you to hook new customers on your brand and have more sales.
 Research from the National Retail Federation shows that 73% of consumers rank sales and price discounts as an important factor when doing their shopping.

 Clearly, the discount bandwagon is the one you should jump on this season, but don’t go overboard.
 The big numbers are inviting to customers, but you want to earn some profit as well.
 The key to doing that is making sure there are enough customers buying your products.
 Here are the 4 steps of having a sale without losing profit.

 - Promo – get people interested before the official start.
-A great example is the Bath and Body Works 2016 Christmas campaign.
-It gets the word out and people have more time to get acquainted with the idea.Source: Bath and Body Works
+A great example is the Bath and Body Works Christmas campaign.
+It gets the word out and people have more time to get acquainted with what they want to buy.

-- Scare tactics – people like to think they’ll have time to shop the sale later.
-A little scare is good.
+- Scare tactics – people like to think they’ll have time to shop later.
+So a little scare to let them know time is running out is good.
 Offer 24-hour or, 48-hour sales, or limited quantity sales where only the first 100 people get the discount.
-Source: LOREX

 Pick and choose which of these 4 steps you want to take for your holiday sale season this year.
 Be careful when combining scare tactics with the extended sale – you don’t want to be making promises about a sale ending and then extending it.
 It makes your customers lose trust.

 The crowd favorite – free shipping

 We just talked about maintaining profit while offering discounts on your products.
 But another tactic you should consider is free shipping and here’s why.

 According to the Deloitte holiday survey, ecommerce sales expected to rise 17 to 22 percent during the 2018 holiday season, and free shipping can become a big help in getting some of the action to your store.
 Here’s what Practical Ecommerce says about free shipping: